-Name of Director Date of Appointment Date of Cessation Reasons for Change/ Appointment Jignesh Purshottam Bellani February 20, 2024 - Appointed as an Independent Director Allu Surendra Naidu - January 16, 2024 Resigned as an Independent Director Archana Devi Raj December 4, 2023 - Appointed as an Independent Director Allu Surendra Naidu December 4, 2023 - Appointed as an Independent Director Manideep Katepalli November 20, 2023 - Change in designation from Executive Director to Managing Director Manideep Katepalli November 20, 2023 - Appointed as an Executive Director Rama Mohan Thammineni November 20, 2023 Change in designation from Executive Director to Whole-time Director Taj Unnissa Begum November 20, 2023 - Appointed as a Non- Executive Director Varun Jain November 20, 2023 - Appointed as a Non- Executive Director Pamarti Rajesh November 20, 2023 - Appointed as an Independent Director Upadhyayula Karuna Gayathri - November 29, 2023 Resigned as an Additional (Independent) Director Satyapoorna Chander Yalamanchili - November 29, 2023 Resigned as an Non-Executive Director Upadhyayula Karuna Gayathri July 28, 2023 - Appointed as an Additional (Independent) Director Manideep Katepalli - July 28, 2023 Resigned as Additional (Independent) Director Manideep Katepalli September 15, 2022 - Appointed as an Additional (Independent) Director Nandaluru Vidhya Sagar Reddy - March 31, 2022 Resigned as Director Satyapoorna Chander Yalamanchili March 31, 2022 - Appointed as an Additional (Non-Executive) Director Manideep Katepalli - February 3, 2022 Resigned as a Non-Executive Director Rama Mohan Thammineni February 3, 2022 - Appointed as an Additional (Non-Executive) Director Satyapoorna Chander Yalamanchili - January 22, 2022 Resigned as a Director Nandaluru Vidhya Sagar Reddy January 21, 2022 - Appointed as an Additional (Executive) Director
+Name of Director Date of Appointment Date of Cessation Reasons for Change/ Appointment Jignesh Purshottam Bellani February 20, 2024 - Appointed as an Independent Director Allu Surendra Naidu - January 16, 2024 Resigned as an Independent Director on account of Pre- Occupation towards other Obligations Archana Devi Raj December 4, 2023 - Appointed as an Independent Director Allu Surendra Naidu December 4, 2023 - Appointed as an Independent Director Manideep Katepalli November 20, 2023 - Change in designation from Executive Director to Managing Director Manideep Katepalli November 20, 2023 - Appointed as an Executive Director Rama Mohan Thammineni November 20, 2023 Change in designation from Executive Director to Whole-time Director Taj Unnissa Begum November 20, 2023 - Appointed as a Non- Executive Director Varun Jain November 20, 2023 - Appointed as a Non- Executive Director Pamarti Rajesh November 20, 2023 - Appointed as an Independent Director Upadhyayula Karuna Gayathri - November 29, 2023 Resigned as an Additional (Independent) Director on account of divestment/Disposal of Equity shares held by MIC Electronics Limited in our Company Satyapoorna Chander Yalamanchili - November 29, 2023 Resigned as a Non-Executive Director on account of pre-occupation towards other obligations Upadhyayula Karuna Gayathri July 28, 2023 - Appointed as an Additional (Independent) Director Manideep Katepalli - July 28, 2023 Resigned as Additional (Independent) Director on account of personal and unavoidable circumstances.
+Manideep Katepalli September 15, 2022 - Appointed as an Additional (Independent) Director Nandaluru Vidhya Sagar Reddy - March 31, 2022 Resigned as Director on account of personal pre- occupations.
+Satyapoorna Chander Yalamanchili March 31, 2022 - Appointed as an Additional (Non-Executive) Director Manideep Katepalli - February 3, 2022 Resigned as a Non-Executive Director on account of pre-occupations in varied activities Rama Mohan Thammineni February 3, 2022 - Appointed as an Additional (Non-Executive) Director Satyapoorna Chander Yalamanchili - January 22, 2022 Resigned as a Director on account of personal reasons and certain other pre-occupations.
+Nandaluru Vidhya Sagar Reddy January 21, 2022 - Appointed as an Additional (Executive) Director